lucacarniato/pyspark-weather-calculator/README.md

-# Weather calculator
+# PySpark weather calculator

-The Python package weathercalculator solves a challenge of calculating the heat waves in the Netherlands.
+The PySpark weather solves a challenge of calculating the heat waves in the Netherlands from a large dataset of sensor data.
 A heatwave is defined as follow:

 "The KNMI defines a heatwave as a period of at least 5 consecutive days in which the maximum temperature in De Bilt exceeds 25 °C.